Large Sets with Small Injective Projections: Dimension and measure computations for

 Here, the diameter of $Q$ is greater than the length of the shortest translation vector between two $\smash{R_{k+1}^{(i)}}$, but small enough that a translated copy fits inside the containing $\smash{R_{k}^{(j')}}$.
 This is illustrated in Figure \ref{fig:case1}.

 In this case, we first obtain the following basic estimate,

 By our construction the mass of each $R_{k+d}^{(i)}$ is $2^{-m_{k+d}}$, and the second factor can be bounded as follows,

-where the first estimate holds since $Q$ can intersect only one $R_k^{(i)}$, the second estimate holds because the shortest translation vector between any two $R_{k+j}^{(i)}$ has length $2^{-n_{k+j}+a_{k+j}}$ by our construction, and all such sets must intersect $Q$; and the final estimate holds by the case hypothesis, as well as the growth condition $n_{i+1}\geq a_{i+1}+(n_{i}-a_{i})$ for every $i$.
+where the first estimate holds since $Q$ can intersect only one $R_k^{(i)}$ and the second estimate holds because the shortest translation vector between any two $R_{k+j}^{(i)}$ has length $2^{-n_{k+j}+a_{k+j}}$ by our construction and all such sets must intersect $Q$.
+The final estimate holds by the fact that $\lceil x \rceil \le 2x$ for any $x \ge 1$, which holds here by using the case hypothesis and that the sequence $n_k-a_k$ is non-decreasing by property \ref{item:furnishes_MDP_cases} of Lemma \ref{lem:the_BETTER_sequences_exist}.

 Hence, $(\ref{eq:toshowforlemma})$ is implied by the following,

 By Lemma \ref{lem:mkcomputation} ii) this is equivalent to